CodeBear801/tech_summary/tech-summary/navigation/routing/reach.md

 ## Why Reach

-Vertices on highways have high reach
+Vertices on highways have high reach.
-Vertices on local roads have low reach
+Vertices on local roads have low reach.
+Let's assume we calculate all shortest path in the graph between each vertices pair.
+For important nodes, you could image nodes on highway/national roads, there will be more shortest route pass it, which result bigger value compare to nodes which are on local roads.

 ## How Reach works